Jury focuses on Cosby's star witness; his lawyers face heat

 NORRISTOWN, Pa.
-(AP) - Jurors in Bill Cosby's sexual assault retrial are kicking off a second day of deliberations by revisiting the testimony of a star defense witness who said accuser Andrea Constand once spoke of framing a prominent person to score a big payday.
+(AP) - Jurors in Bill Cosby's sexual assault retrial kicked off the a second day of deliberations by revisiting the testimony of a star defense witness who said accuser Andrea Constand once spoke of framing a prominent person to score a big payday.

-The seven men and five women will have Marguerite Jackson's testimony read back to them when court resumes on Thursday, after a marathon, 10-hour first day of deliberations failed to yield a verdict in the first big celebrity trial of the #MeToo era.
+The seven men and five women were to have Marguerite Jackson's testimony read back to them when court resumes on Thursday, after a marathon, 10-hour first day of deliberations failed to yield a verdict in the first big celebrity trial of the #MeToo era.

 Exhausted jurors called it a night after rehearing excerpts from Cosby's old deposition testimony.